This post may contain affiliate links, which helps keep this content free. Please read our disclosure for more info.

 Toning the Muscles under the Armpit with Exercise

-To tone the area around your armpit, the areas you want to focus on are you back and chest.
-The next 4 exercise will focus on these areas!
+How do you get rid of armpit fat with exercise?
+To tone the area around your armpit, the areas you want to focus on are your back and chest.
+The next 4 exercises will focus on these areas!

 If you are working out at home, you just need a set of dumbbells to perform these exercises.